ngergs/crossplane-rs-unofficial/README.md

 To run the protobuf codegen we need [protoc](https://protobuf.dev/installation/) at compile-time.

+The git submodules needs to be pulled for protobuf codegen to work (use e.g. `git submodule update --init --recursive`).

 ## Example

 To see this composite function in action see the [example](example)-folder.